"

 Uniform Crime Report (UCR)

-In 1930, with the assistance of the International Association of Chiefs of Police, Congress passed legislation authorizing the Attorney General and the federal bureau of investigation (FBI) to develop a program to monitor and quantify crime rates across the U.S. (An Act Establishing Division of Identification and Information, 1930).
-This program, known as the uniform crime report (UCR) (Stogner, 2015), collects data from local and state police departments who voluntarily provide the fbi with information on reported crimes and arrests for specific offenses.
+In 1930, with the assistance of the International Association of Chiefs of Police, Congress passed legislation authorizing the U.S. Attorney General and the federal bureau of investigation (FBI) to develop a program to monitor and quantify crime rates across the US (An Act Establishing Division of Identification and Information, 1930).
+This program, known as the uniform crime report (UCR) (Stogner, 2015), collected data from local and state police departments that voluntarily provided information on reported crimes and arrests for specific offenses to the fbi.
 For the next 90 years, the ucr became the most readily available source of national crime data.

-By the 21st century, the majority of police agencies, covering 98% of the U.S. population, provided data to the FBI (FBI, 2014).
-To organize this massive amount of data, the UCR separates crime data into two primary groups: Part I offenses and Part II offenses.
-The UCR collects reported crime data on 10 Part I offenses, which are seen as more serious criminal offenses and include criminal homicide, rape, robbery, aggravated assault, burglary, larceny-theft, motor vehicle theft, arson, human trafficking for commercial sex acts, and human trafficking for involuntary servitude.
+By the 21st century, the majority of police agencies covering 98% of the U.S. population shared their data with the FBI (FBI, 2014).
+To organize this massive amount of data, the UCR separated crime data into two primary groups: Part I offenses and Part II offenses.
+The UCR collected reported crime data on 10 Part I offenses, which are seen as more serious criminal offenses and include criminal homicide, rape, robbery, aggravated assault, burglary, larceny-theft, motor vehicle theft, arson, human trafficking for commercial sex acts, and human trafficking for involuntary servitude.
 Part II offenses are considered less serious and include only arrest data rather than reported data.
 Part II offenses consist of 20 less serious crimes, such as vandalism, gambling, simple assault, and vagrancy.

-The UCR presents data in three primary ways.
-First, it provides raw numbers of arrests or reported crimes.
+The UCR presented data in three primary ways.
+First, it provided raw numbers of arrests or reported crimes.
 For example, in 2019, there were approximately 16,425 murders reported nationwide (FBI, 2020a).
-Second, the UCR presents crime rates using per capita of a rate per 100,000 people.
+Second, the UCR presented crime rates using per capita of a rate per 100,000 people.
 Simply stated, this is achieved by dividing the numerical value by the total population and subsequently multiplying the result by 100,000.
-To illustrate, let’s revisit the previous example of 16,425 estimated murders in the U.S. in 2019.
-By dividing this figure by the estimated total U.S. population of 328 million, then multiplying it by 100,000 (16,425 / 328,000,000 X 100,000), we ascertain that the 2019 per-capita murder rate in the U.S. was approximately 5.0 murders per 100,000 people.
-Third, the UCR supplies a year-to-year comparison with information regarding changes in crime rates from previous years.
+To illustrate, consider the previous example of 16,425 estimated murders in the US in 2019.
+By dividing this figure by the estimated total U.S. population of 328 million, then multiplying it by 100,000 (16,425 / 328,000,000 X 100,000), we ascertain that the 2019 per capita murder rate in the US was approximately 5.0 murders per 100,000 people.
+Third, the UCR supplied a year-to-year comparison with information regarding changes in crime rates from previous years.
 For example, there was a 0.2% decrease in the U.S. murder rate from 2018 to 2019 (FBI, 2020a).

 Drawbacks of the Uniform Crime Report

-One drawback of the UCR data is its reliance on reported crimes, which means that only incidents reported to the police are included.
+One drawback of the UCR data was its reliance on reported crimes, which means that only incidents reported to the police were included.
 As discussed in the previous chapter, not all criminal activities are brought to the attention of law enforcement, resulting in underrepresentation of the total number of criminal acts (Levitt, 1998).
-Additionally, the voluntary nature of police department participation in the UCR program poses another challenge.
-When a department chooses not to share crime data with the FBI, crime rates for that jurisdiction are estimated by comparing them with those in nearby jurisdictions of similar size.
-Furthermore, even when departments do participate and provide data voluntarily, variations in laws, policies, and procedures regarding the collection and recording of crime can lead to discrepancies.
-The fact that some departments may report certain criminal behaviors that others do not further complicates the accuracy and reliability of the collected UCR data.
+The voluntary nature of police department participation in the UCR program posed another challenge.
+When a department chose to not share crime data with the FBI, crime rates for that jurisdiction were estimated by comparing them with those in nearby jurisdictions of similar size.
+Furthermore, even when departments do participate and share data voluntarily, variations in laws, policies, and procedures regarding the collection and recording of crime can lead to discrepancies.
+The fact that some departments might report certain criminal behaviors that others did not further complicated the accuracy and reliability of the collected UCR data.

-One significant challenge with UCR data is the hierarchy rule, which establishes a ranking of offenses based on their severity.
+One significant challenge with UCR data was the hierarchy rule, which establishes a ranking of offenses based on their severity.
 Under this rule, murder ranks higher than aggravated assault, which in turn ranks higher than larceny (FBI, 2015).
 According to this rule, if multiple offenses occur in a single criminal incident, only the most serious offense is counted.
-For instance, if a murder takes place during a burglary, only the murder would be recorded in the UCR data because it ranks higher in the hierarchy.
-This presents a notable issue as it results in fewer crimes being recorded than actually occur, providing an inaccurate understanding of the full scope of criminal activity.
+For instance, if a murder took place during a burglary, only the murder would be recorded in the UCR data because it ranks higher in the hierarchy.
+This presents a notable issue as it results in fewer crimes being recorded than actually occur, thus creating an inaccurate picture of the full scope of criminal activity.
 Additionally, it can create the impression that more serious crimes constitute a larger proportion of criminal activity than they do in reality.

-Another drawback of the UCR is that it does not distinguish between attempted and completed Part I offenses.
-This means that if an individual is stopped before completing a Part I offense and the action is reported, it is recorded as a completed crime in the UCR database.
-This can lead to an overestimation of the actual number of Part I offenses occurring.
+Another drawback of the UCR was that it did not distinguish between attempted and completed Part I offenses.
+This means that if an individual was stopped before completing a Part I offense and the action was reported, it was recorded as a completed crime in the UCR database.
+This could lead to an overestimation of the actual number of Part I offenses occurring.

-Over the years, numerous modifications have been made to the UCR, including the addition of information concerning incidents involving police officers being killed or assaulted, as well as data on hate crimes.
-While these changes have generally been beneficial, changes in definitions have sometimes been problematic, as they can cause shifts in recorded statistics and lead to misconceptions when comparing statistics from before and after the definition change.
+Over the years, numerous modifications were made to the UCR, including the addition of information concerning incidents involving police officers being killed or assaulted and data on hate crimes.
+While these changes were generally beneficial, changes in definitions were sometimes problematic as they could cause shifts in recorded statistics and lead to misconceptions when comparing statistics from before and after the definition change.

 Chart illustrating a notable increase in recorded rape cases from 2013 onwards, attributed to revisions in the definition of rape in 2013.